 When assessing your home for potential break-in locations, be sure to examine your front door in detail.
 The first things to check are the hinges.
 Ensure that your hinges are on the inside of the door, rather than on the outside where the pins can easily be removed and the door taken off its frame.

 It’s also important to ensure that all of your locks are working properly and are positioned correctly.
 Deadbolts should be out of reach of any nearby windows, in case an intruder was to smash the window to reach inside.
 Remember, the front door is the primary point of access for most criminals so do your due diligence and ensure you’re covered.
+Not sure where to start?
+Here’s a good resource for how to fortify your door.

 Keep Your Home Protected